AndyLau223/java-memory-management/README.md

 # java-memory-management
-Refresh knowlege on java memory management.
+Refresh knowledge on java memory management.
 Notes are in documentation directory.